awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Invalid service condition key: The condition key  does not exist in the service .
+Invalid service condition key: The condition key does not exist in the service.
 Use a valid condition key.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The condition key  does not exist in the service .
+"findingDetails": "The condition key does not exist in the service.
 Use a valid condition key."
 ```

 **Resolving the error**